William D. Jelks

-William Dorsey Jelks (November 7, 1855 – December 13, 1931) was an American newspaper editor, publisher, and politician who served as the 32nd Governor of Alabama from 1901 to 1907.
-As Lieutenant Governor of Alabama, he also served as acting governor between December 1 and December 26, 1900, when Governor William J. Samford was out-of-state seeking medical treatment.
+William Dorsey Jelks (November 7, 1855 – December 13, 1931) was an American newspaper editor, publisher, and politician who served as the 32nd governor of Alabama from 1901 to 1907.
+As the lieutenant governor of Alabama, he also served as acting governor between December 1 and December 26, 1900, when Governor William J. Samford was out-of-state seeking medical treatment.

 Early life and education

 Jelks, an Alabama native, graduated from Mercer University in 1876, where he was a member of the Chi Phi.
 In 1879, Jelks acquired a substantial interest in the Union Springs Herald.
 He later bought and became the editor of The Eufaula Daily Times.
 During his residence in Eufaula, Alabama, Jelks served on the board and as superintendent of education for the city schools.

 As editor of the paper, Jelks called for Blacks to be deported from the state and praised lynchings.